 15,000 HP through three water jets.
 They are reportedly capable of 50 knots (other sources indicate 40 knots) and are armed with a JM61 20 mm Gatling gun, the Japanese version of the same gun that arms the Phalanx close in weapon system (CIWS).
 These might be thought of as similar to my proposal for a WPB replacement, Response boat, large–interceptor.

-15 survivors were seen after the sinking, but the cutters were told to ignore the as there was fear they would respond to rescue attempts with suicidal violence.
-Cutter crews were relatively small.
-All were lost.
+15 survivors were seen after the sinking, but the cutters were told to ignore them as there was fear they would respond to rescue attempts with suicidal violence.
+The Japan CG cutter crews were relatively small.
+All members of the N. Korean crew were lost.
 Only three bodies were recovered.

 The North Korean vessel was small, 29.7 meters (97.4 feet) in length, but still the weapons used against it were found wanting.
 Due to the presence of heavy weapons like RPGs, recoilless rifles, and MANPADs on N. Korea spy vessels, the Japanese concluded that the 20mm Gatling gun was not adequate for their purposes and now expect to include vessels with 40mm guns in any similar future operation.

 As I have noted before, I believe all Coast Guard vessels, WPB and larger, should be armed to forcibly stop any vessel regardless of size and have an effective range of at least 4,000 yards, so as to be outside the effective range of most potential improvised vessel weapon systems.

 The North Korean vessel was subsequently raised to allow investigation of the incident.
 The vessel and some of its contents are on display at the Japan Coast Guard museum in Yokohama (see below).